ayuleul/ayuleul/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Hey, I'm Leul Ayalew! 👋🏽
+Hello, I'm Leul Ayalew! 👋🏽

-I'm a Frontend developer based in Addis Ababa, Ethiopia who has a passion to build things that impact people's day to day lives to make them better.
-Currently, I am interested in Typescript,Javascript, React, React Native, and building consumer Mobile and Web apps and developer tools.
+I'm a Frontend (Web and Mobile) developer living in Addis Abeba, Ethiopia, with a desire to create things that improve people's daily lives.
+At the moment, I'm interested in Typescript, Javascript, React, React Native, and developing both mobile and web apps as well as developer tools.

-In my free time, you can catch me bike riding, walking, exploring, and talking to new people!
+In my spare time, you may find me biking, walking, traveling, and meeting new people!